time-rs/time/README.md

 ### `#![no_std]`

 Currently, all structs except `Instant` are useable wiht `#![no_std]`.
-As support for the standard library is enabled be default, you muse use `default_features = false` in your `Cargo.toml` to enable this.
+As support for the standard library is enabled by default, you muse use `default_features = false` in your `Cargo.toml` to enable this.

 ```none